runpod/docs/docs/serverless/vllm/get-started.md

 ## Step 2: Deploy using the RunPod console

-The easiest way to deploy a vLLM worker is through the RunPod console with the [Quick Deploy](/serverless/quick-deploys) feature:
+The easiest way to deploy a vLLM worker is through the RunPod console:

 1. Navigate to the [Serverless page](https://www.runpod.io/console/serverless).
 2. Under **Quick Deploy**, find **Serverless vLLM** and click **Configure**.